dirkleas/miditoyz/help.md

-  query    Query a playlist from your catalog for later streaming. raw      Dump a MIDI song file in alternative raw text format with... stream   Stream music from a catalog song list, a midi file, or... verify   Verify MIDI song file can be processed with mido and music21... voices   Generate a list of voices for each track in a midi song file.
+  query    Query a playlist from your catalog for later streaming. raw      Dump a MIDI song file in alternative raw text format with... stream   Stream music from a catalog song list, a midi file, or... title    Show the title for a MIDI song file "id" from your catalog. verify   Verify MIDI song file can be processed with mido and music21... voices   Generate a list of voices for each track in a midi song file.